ssntpl/dotfiles/README.md

     ./run.sh
     ```

-5. Restart your computer to finalize the process
+5. Your computer will restart to finalize the process

 Your Mac is now ready to use!